Jet schemes of singular surfaces of types $D_4^0$ and $D_4^1$ in characteristic $2$: Jet schemes of a singular surface of type

-for $m \geq 5$. \end{proof} \begin{Rem} By the proof of Theorem \ref{irreducible decomposition D_4^0}, we also see that the $m$-th jet scheme $S_m$ of $S$ is irreducible for $m \geq 0$.
-This is a special case of the irreducibility result in \cite{Is}.
-In \cite[Corollary 10.2.9]{Is}, the following statement is proven: For a locally complete intersection variety $X$ and every positive integer $m$, the $m$-th jet scheme $X_m$ of $X$ is irreducible if and only if $X$ has MJ-canonical singularities.
+\end{proof} Now, we prove that $Z_m^0$ is irreducible of dimension $2m+1$ for $m \geq 5$.
+To prove this claim, it suffices to show that $S_m$ is irreducible of dimension $2(m+1)$ for $m \geq 0$ by the previous lemma. \begin{Rem} In \cite[Corollary 10.2.9]{Is}, the following statement is proven: For a locally complete intersection variety $X$ and every positive integer $m$, the $m$-th jet scheme $X_m$ of $X$ is irreducible if and only if $X$ has Mather-Jacobian canonical singularities.

-We note that if $X$ is a normal locally complete intersection variety, then the notion of MJ-canonical singularities coincides with the notion of canonical singularities by Proposition 10.1.10 in \cite{Is}.
-Hence a singular surface of type $D_4^0$ is MJ-canonical. \end{Rem}
+We note that if $X$ is a normal locally complete intersection variety, then the notion of Mather-Jacobian canonical singularities coincides with the notion of canonical singularities by Proposition 10.1.10 in \cite{Is}.
+Hence a singular surface of type $D_4^0$ is Mather-Jacobian canonical, and the above result can be applied.